SAP-samples/abap-cheat-sheets/17_SAP_LUW.md

 > **💡 Note**<br>
 > - The executable example ...
 >   - demonstrates the SAP LUW using classic dynpros to provide a self-contained and simple example that highlights the considerations regarding implicit database commits, without putting the spotlight on dynpros.
 Note that classic dynpros are outdated for application programs.
-New developments should use web-based UIs, such as SAPUI5.
+New developments should use web-based UIs, such as SAP Fiori UIs.
 >   - covers the following topics in simple contexts:
 >     - Demonstrating synchronous update, asynchronous update, and local update triggered by `COMMIT WORK`, `COMMIT WORK AND WAIT`, and `SET UPDATE TASK LOCAL` using update function modules.
 >     - Demonstrating the statements `PERFORM ...
 ON COMMIT` and `PERFORM ...
 ON ROLLBACK` using subroutines.